T07E - Capital Gains Tax

 Capital Gains on shares and other movable property

-From January 1st 2023, the Portuguese taxation of short-term Capital Gains from the sale of shares and other movable property has changed significantly.
+Since 2023, the Portuguese taxation of short-term Capital Gains from the sale of shares and other movable property has changed significantly.

 Capital Gains from the sale of shares and other movable property will be mandatorily aggregated with the taxpayer's remaining income and taxable at the progressive personal income tax rates if, cumulatively: